janghyunnoh/scCap/README.md

 3. **Knowledge Augmentation** - Encode each cell using the pretrained scGPT model to obtain biologically informed 512-dimensional embeddings that represent knowledge learned from millions of human cells.
 4. **(Optional) Annotation Integration** - Integrate SingleR-based computational annotations for reference-based comparison.

-Together, these steps transform raw single-cell data into biologically meaningful embeddings, providing a robust foundation for **knowledge-augmented clustering** and **annotation-free phenotype prediction**.
+Together, these steps transform raw single-cell data into biologically meaningful embeddings, providing a robust foundation for knowledge-augmented clustering and annotation-free phenotype prediction.

 ### 2.2 Generic Usage
 ```bash